naelolaiz/PyMOPanel/README.md

    - .data to filesystem
    - helpers
      - .data to .bmp?
-   - hack for Quake to use the panel as display?
+   - hack for Quake to use the panel as display + input device?